tgirke/rcf/manuals.md

 hostname
 ```

-The above job will request 1 node, 10 task (assumes 1 cpu core per task), 10GB of memory (1GB per task), for 1 day and 15 minutes.
+The above job will request 1 node, 10 task (1 cpu core per task), 10GB of memory (1GB per task), for 1 day and 15 minutes.
 All STDOUT will be redirected to a file called "my.stdout" as well as an email sent to the user when the status of the job changes.

 Interactive submission: